Consider this: Running

 OSE

-This means that if you’re playing a RAW OSE game, the PCs actually have the option to run as long as an encounter has not turned violent.
-This actually encompasses more than just the outset of an encounter… it means the PCs can run at 3x from any non-violent encounter.
+This means that if you’re playing a RAW OSE game, the PCs actually have the option to run at any point after the encounter has begun as long as it has not turned violent.
+This actually encompasses more than just the outset of an encounter.

 1. Any wandering monster encounter where the reaction roll is 3 to 12 is not violent… yet.
 Note that “hostile” does not mean attacking!
 Only a 2 indicates immediate attack.
 Otherwise, any encounter reaction 3–12 means the monsters—even if they win the encounter initiative roll—should not attack.
 That means the PCs can evade at 3x.
 Monsters only pursue if the reaction is 2–5.